darren-huang/pleco_anki/README.md

   By defualt Anki will mix old cards you're reviewing with new cards to learn.
 I usually don't like this since new cards take a long time, and I feel like its more important to finish reviewing old cards first before moving onto something new.
 To change this:
     1. a setting I would recommend changing is Preferences>Scheduling> change 'Mix new & review' to 'Show new after review'

-- Remove Easy Cards (if you already know a good number of words)
-    1. if hsk_level_1 etc. cards are too easy, on Anki desktop you can click 'Browse' and filter for hsk_level_1 and delete/suspend those cards

 ## Using the Code